Kikubernetes/tilemake-en/README.md

 ## Create Powerpoint slides with DICOM (or NIfTI) images

-### you can create tiled images as shown in the figure only with DICOM or NIFTI images.
+### you can create tiled images as shown in the figure only with DICOM or NIFTI images

 ![0](2022-11-10-22-58-00.png)